mhdavis/computer-science/cs_concepts/general_language_concepts.md

 A closure is any function which closes over the environment in which it was defined.
 This means that it can access variables not in its parameter list.

 [_Comparison Source_](https://stackoverflow.com/questions/220658/what-is-the-difference-between-a-closure-and-a-lambda#220728)

 ---

+### Platform Dependency

+Let us take examine the case where two programs are compiled into executables, one is compiled on a windows system and the other is compiled on a linux system.
+The executable (.exe) produced after compilation on the windows system will not be runnable on the linux system.
+Similarly, the executable produced after compilation on the linux system will not be runnable on the windows system.
+This is because the executables produced are **Platform Dependent**.

+---